APHRC-DSE/OMOP-USING-DOCKER-/README.md

 # OMOP-USING-DOCKER

 This repository contains code and information on using docker images to visualize OMOP tables using ATLAS.
-The data used is from MAGU HDSS and is part of the ALPHA Network HIV incidence and mortality specs found here https://alpha.lshtm.ac.uk/

 Docker was run from a linux terminal.